 This second day passes through the heart of Rideau Lakes.
 A mid morning stop at Chaffeys Lock lets us visit a lock house museum.
 We also stop at the historic village of Westport for shopping after lunch.
 Our picturesque overnight stop is at Poonamalie, a lock named by one of the builders for a romantic memory from India.

 Day 3 Poonamalie to Merrickville

-This third day we enter the Rideau River and stop in the midmorning at Smiths Falls.
+This third day we enter the Rideau River and stop in the mid-morning at Smiths Falls.
 Continuing on down the river we pass through Old Sly’s lock, as well as Edmond’s and Kilmarnock.
-Our overnight stop is at Merrickville, a lovely historic town where a walking tour guides you past the many old homes from the early nineteenth century.
+Our overnight stop is at Merrickville, a lovely historic town with a guide book to direct you past the many old homes from the early nineteenth century.